Social Purpose: Addressing Ceremony Poverty and Choices

 The Natural Death Centre - a charity which oversees the Association of Natural Burial Grounds.
 It holds a list of most natural burial grounds in the country.
 A secure link not available but the site can be found using a search engine.

-Contact Kate to talk about Social Purpose
+Contact Kate to Discuss Social Purpose

 Do you think our values and social purpose align well?
 Do you think we could work well together?
 If so, please get in touch with me and I will get back to you as soon as I can.